bravo-diego/Applied-Data-Science-with-Python/README.md

 __Specialization - 5 course Series__

 This Specialization introduce learners to data science through the Python programming language.
-This skills-based specialization is intended for learners who have a basic python or programming background, and want to apply statistical, machine learning, information visualization, text analysis, and social network analysis techniques through popular python toolkits such as pandas, matplotlib, scikit-learn, nltk, and networkx to gain insight into their data.
+This skills-based specialization is intended for learners who have a basic python or programming background, and want to apply statistical, machine learning, information visualization, text analysis, and social network analysis techniques through popular python toolkits such as pandas, matplotlib, scikit-learn, nltk, and networkX to gain insight into their data.

-- __Course 1__- Introduction to Data Science with Python :heavy_check_mark:
+- __Course 1__- Introduction to Data Science with Python

-- __Course 2__ - Applied Plotting, Charting & Data Representation in Python :heavy_check_mark:
+- __Course 2__ - Applied Plotting, Charting & Data Representation in Python

-- __Course 3__ - Applied Machine Learning in Python :heavy_check_mark:
+- __Course 3__ - Applied Machine Learning in Python

 - __Course 4__ - Applied Text Mining in Python